StelmakhIvan07/pr5-6-app/README.md

 # About project

-This project is designed by CS11 students Stelmakh Ivan and Davyd Press for the web cource practice part.
+This project is designed by CS11 students Stelmakh Ivan and Davyd Press for the web course practice part.

 Stack: React and CSS components / Spring Boot DB based on Java.